vechiato/vechiato.github.io/content/post/Book An Elegant Puzzle.md

 ### **Chapter 6: Organizational Debt**

-Organizational debt is like technical debt—it quietly builds up and can eventually break things.
+Organizational debt is like technical debt it quietly builds up and can eventually break things.
 Examples include unscalable processes, poorly defined roles, and compensation inconsistencies.

 ### **Chapter 7: Succession Planning**

-A rare but powerful chapter that explains how to proactively prepare for transitions—by documenting responsibilities, distributing decision-making, and building leadership capacity early.
+A rare but powerful chapter that explains how to proactively prepare for transitions by documenting responsibilities, distributing decision-making, and building leadership capacity early.

 ### **Chapter 8: Designing Your Organization**